BhargavSatya/cybersecurity/README.md

 You can also find the project Hosted on https://www.cybersec-edu.ml:8000

-Download the files of this Repository and extract the shells.zip
+Download the files of this Repository and extract the shells.zip.
+Contents of shells folder must be in the main directory.
 ## Initial Configurations
 The Project's backend is Python.
 We have used Python's frameworks (Django and Flash) .